K-PaaS/sidecar-guide-eng/install/sidecar.md

 ## <div id='2.2'> 2.2.
 AWS Settings (When Using AWS Environment)
 When configuring a Kubernetes Cluster for Sidecar on AWS, IAM authorization is required on the instance that configures the cluster for use with LoadBalancer or Storage.
 - Create an IAM role, add the following policy, and apply it when creating an instance.
-(Refer to AWS IAM settings below when checking the supplementary explanation regarding IAM settings.)
+(Refer to AWS IAM settings below when checking the supplementary explanation about IAM settings.)
 ```
 # iam_policy.json